brilam8/cse110-w21-group20/admin/meetings/021821-sprint-1-review.md

 Tommy:
 Basic functionalities of the active and settings page are done.
 As a group we decided to drop the settings page and join it with the set up page.
-Moving forward, I needed to work along with Ari on the set up page.
+Moving forward, I now work along with Ari on the set up page.